-Just two of the many tax dodges Johnston’s reporting shut down were valued by Congress, in just the first ten years, at more than $250 billion.
-His articles prompted many federal and state laws, regulations and other changes as well as ending the careers of both Democrats and Republicans by revealing official misconduct.
+Just two of the many taxes dodges Johnston’s reporting shut down were valued by Congress, in just the first ten years, at more than $250 billion.
+His articles prompted many federal and state laws, regulations, and other changes as well as ended the careers of both Democrats and Republicans by revealing official misconduct.

 Earlier reporting revealed that President Bill Clinton and Hillary paid more than twice as much federal income tax as the law required, after spending almost $10,000 a year to have their tax returns prepared.
 While this enraged Mrs. Clinton, the First Couple adopted Johnston’s implicit advice in their next tax return, lowering their income taxes and generating the maximum benefit for charity.